Mary visits Paris and is exposed to the bounty of farmer’s markets for the first time.

 Table Green and Table Green Café at The Battery open, bringing concession style food and New York State Beer and Wine to the Bosque Gardens.

 Mary and her husband Ashley purchase 196 acres of farm and woodland in northern Washington County, NY, founding Green Table Farms.

 With the addition of chickens, Green Table Farms in Hartford, NY begins its first full farming season.
 Ashley 'retires' to be the farmer.

-Cleaver Co moves operations into a large space on the 9th Ave side of Chelsea Market and opens Cleaver Counter, a casual restaurant, bar, and event space with capacity for 170 guests.
+Cleaver Co temporarily moves operations into a large space on the 9th Ave side of Chelsea Market and opens Cleaver Counter, a pop-up casual restaurant, bar, and event space with capacity for 170 guests.